mdarocha/mdarocha.github.io/index.md

 I love automation  and embracing the DevOps process, writing helper scripts for everything I can.
-I love having my application builds fully automated and my infrastructure defined in a Git repository :smile:.
+I love having my application builds fully automated and my infrastructure defined in a Git repository 😄.

 In my free time, I'm a contributor to the [NixOS project](https://nixos.org/), focusing mostly on improving the .NET user experience in Nix, and maintaining